IoT-nxt/IotNxt-NodeJS-RestService/Readme.md

 -download and install pibakery ,  http://www.pibakery.org/ yes its a gig and a bit but the most handy tool you will use to date when dealing with pi units
--download and install VNC viewer for your pc https://www.realvnc.com/en/connect/download/viewer/ -downlaod and install angry ip scanner https://angryip.org/download/#windows
+-download and install VNC viewer for your pc https://www.realvnc.com/en/connect/download/viewer/ -download and install angry ip scanner https://angryip.org/download/#windows

 _______________________________
 Hardware:

-Lets prep our hardware , you can buy a Raspberry Pi ( Zero - 3 B+) all compatable Important , but a 16GB SSD card and higher , you might need to have some good space for caching and to also run other POC's from the same device without having to wipe and start again
+Lets prep our hardware , you can buy a Raspberry Pi ( Zero - 3 B+) all compatible Important , but a 16GB SSD card and higher , you might need to have some good space for caching and to also run other POC's from the same device without having to wipe and start again
 Take your SD card and plug into your computer